Lemon Law in Hawaii

 During the first phases of your lemon law claim, you should try to work things out directly with the dealer or manufacturer.
 To this end, you need to send a Letter to the Manufacturer detailing the malfunction and the number of times you have tried to have it fixed.

-This is where the 30 days or 3 times in the shop comes into play.
+This is where the 30 days or 3 attempts to repair in the shop comes into play.
 Send the letter by certified mail and ask for a return receipt; photocopy everything for your records.
 At this point, the manufacturer may acknowledge the error and take the appropriate action.
 But in many cases, the manufacturer will disagree with your assessment.
 This is when you ask SCAP to get involved.